Sri Karan Narendra College of Agriculture

 Shri Karan Narendra College of Agriculture, also SKN College of Agriculture, is a college located in Jobner, Rajasthan, India.
 It is the first institute for agriculture education to be established in Rajasthan.
 It is a constituent college of Sri Karan Narendra Agriculture University.

 History

 Late Rawal Karan Singh of Jobner was inspired by Swami Dayanand Saraswati and established Anglo-Vedic High School in the year 1893.
 His son Rawal Narendra Singh upgraded the school to Shri Karan Narendra College of Agriculture in the year of Indian independence, July 1947.
 At the time of creation this was the only institute devoted to agricultural education in the state of Rajasthan in India.
 At present it has 15 departments and offer B.Sc.(Ag.)
-Hons, M.Sc.(Ag.) in 11 and Ph.D in 8 subjects.
+Hons, M.Sc.(Ag.) in 11 and Ph.D. in 8 subjects.
 The faculty is 100 strong and the non-teaching faculty is 400 strong.
 The student enrollment is about 400.

+Ranking and List of Agricultural Universities

+The Indian Council of Agricultural Research (Education Division) had released the ranking of agricultural universities of the country for the year 2020.
+In the released list of colleges, the college figured at the 54th position.
+The list was populated by names of some very prominent agricultural colleges appearing in the top slots namely 'ICAR-National Dairy Research Institute- Karnal', 'ICAR- Indian Agricultural Research Institute- New Delhi', 'GB Pant University of Agriculture and Technology- Pantnagar', 'Punjab Agricultural University- Ludhiana' and likewise.
+The college remained in news in the same year for its new technique which helped a Rajasthan village (in near vicinity of college) to meet its water demand through implementation of project for recharging groundwater.